 - Regeneration TAP (1:M) one-to-many ratio

-The 1:1 ratio of the network TAP means that each network port has a corresponding monitoring port.
+The 1:1 ratio of a network TAP means that each network port has a corresponding monitoring port.
 Often, the network ports will be labeled A and B, with their corresponding monitor ports also labeled A and B. In this system, segments of network traffic are copied and sent to a monitoring tool.
 This can be a single passive monitoring tool, or a network packet broker (NPB), which then sends the copied traffic on to several network monitoring tools, such as to the traffic analyzers, performance analyzers, traffic/packet capture systems, intrusion detection systems (IDS), or a network analyzer like Wireshark.

 To reduce the risk of having even the slightest impact on the network, some copper TAPs, such as Profitap's copper series, feature a “No Break” functionality, which has the capability to drastically reduce the fail-over time in the event of a power failure.
 It instantly resumes the link once power is restored.
 This is in contrast to SPAN ports, which as we've seen before, can affect the flow of network traffic negatively, even during normal operations.